Add Set#pick and Set#pop

 I've provided a very simple patch that implements the necessary behavior.
 Thoughts?

-#1 Updated by Marc-Andre Lafortune almost 3 years ago
+#1 Updated by Marc-Andre Lafortune about 3 years ago

 - Priority changed from Normal to Low